obsidianmd/obsidian-help/en/Import notes/Import HTML files.md

 6. Select the location of your HTML files or folders.
 7. Click **Import** and wait until import is complete.
 8. You're done!

+### Import settings

+- **Attachment size limit**: Skip importing attachments larger than the specified size.
+- **Minimum image size**: Skip importing images smaller than the specified size in either dimension.
+Can be used to skip icons and logos.